trumant/gemara/README.md

 The schema allows evaluations to be mapped to Layer 2 controls by their unique identifiers.

-The Gemara go module provides Layer 2 support for writing assessments that can write results in this schema.
-The work to add go module Layer 4 support for reading and writing assessments data is planned in [issue 30](https://github.com/revanite-io/gemara/issues/30), but not completed.
+The Gemara go module provides Layer 4 support for writing and executing assessments, which can produce results conforming to this schema.

 ### Layer 5: Enforcement